mathworks/MotorSwap-PMSM-Microchip/README.md

 # Motor Swap using Microchip MCSMCLV48V300W
 Run any Permanent Magnet Synchronous motor using a single model.

 This example implements the motor swap of Permanent Magnet Synchronous Motor (PMSM) using Microchip MCS MCLV-48V-300W Development Board and dsPIC33AK128MC106 Motor Control Dual In-line Module (DIM).
-Using this example, any 3-phase PMSM up to 300W can be run in closed loop speed, without the need to rebuild and update the software in the microcontroller.
+Using this example, any 3-phase PMSM up to 300W can be run in closed-loop speed control, without the need to rebuild and flash the software in the microcontroller.

 [![View Motor Swap using Microchip MCSMCLV48V300W on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://in.mathworks.com/matlabcentral/fileexchange/180617)

 ## Setup

 1. Download the repository and extract the contents.
-2. For instructions to use these demos, see the enclosed pdf document.
+2. For instructions to use these demos, see the enclosed PDF document.

 ### [MathWorks®  Products](https://www.mathworks.com)